ludoplex/rAIversing/README.md

 >   -a ARCH, --arch ARCH  Processor ID as defined in Ghidra (e.g. x86:LE:64:default)
 >   -d, --dry             Dry run to calculate how many tokens will be used
 >   -o, --output_path     Output path for the project aka ~/projects/my_binary
+>   -n, --project_name    Project Name for the Ghidra Project (defaults to the binary name)
 >```

 TODO: stop saving if timeout or other "invalid" errors occur